 After a summer weekend evening, empty the trash cans in the picnic shelters, whether or not it's a scheduled pick-up day.
 It's another plus in making the park feel well-maintained.

 Why are we talking about these subjects in an article on safe parks?
-Because good maintenance practices keep the users coming back, and users make safe parks.
+We believe good maintenance practices keep users coming back, and users make safe parks.

 Over and over I have seen that the most purposefully planted, maintained, and ornamented parks command the most respect, and therefore are used, and therefore are safe parks.

 Let me emphasize again that vandalism and graffiti need to be addressed promptly.
 Art graffiti is another subject altogether; I actually like it.
 But you need to take a stand that makes sense about which graffiti is bad and which graffiti can add to neighborhood character or small town character.
 In many neighborhoods, there's no good graffiti, but that's a local discussion.
 Obviously Europeans are much more tolerant of graffiti than Americans.